PayamDiba/SERGIO/README.md

 * GNW_sampled_GRNs/ contains four networks sampled from the known regulatory network in Ecoli and Yeast using GeneNetWeaver (doi: 10.1093/bioinformatics/btr373).
 These networks might contain auto-regulatory edges and cycles.

+* Demo/ contains demo input files for both steady-state and differentiation simulations.
+It also contains a jupyter notebook that runs demo simulations.
+Expected run time on a normal desktop computer for demo steady-state simulation is about 150 seconds and for demo differentiation simulations is about 120 seconds.